teamshares/design-system/README.md

 # @teamshares/ui

-JavaScript package to share frontend UI components, styles, and configuration (e.g. linters, tailwind, shoelace web components).
+JavaScript package for shared JS, styles, and configuration (e.g. linters, tailwind, build scripts).

 ## Problems?

-Checkout the [Working with Shared Repos](https://www.notion.so/teamshares/Working-with-Shared-Repos-abca981d44e94e3587da090e50905cf0) doc, and/or ping `#engineering-deps`.
+Checkout the [Working with Shared Repos](https://www.notion.so/teamshares/Working-with-Shared-Repos-abca981d44e94e3587da090e50905cf0) doc, then ping `#engineering-deps`.

-## Setup

-When you first check this repo out, run `yarn` to install dependencies, then make sure you've run once: `yarn husky install`.
-This _was_ a `prepare` script to be run automatically, but [the presence of that script name in package.json causes weird broken-cache issues](https://github.com/yarnpkg/yarn/issues/7212#issuecomment-493720324) with downstream consumers who pull the library in via git (i.e. everyone).

 ## Local Development _Setup_

-Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ shared-ui, without having to deploy all changes first).
-[NOTE: [This Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8) walks through setting up linking _using the old V1 version of yarn_).
+Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ shared-ui, without having to deploy all changes first) follow (or see [this Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8)):

-0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git` (and then run `yarn` once to install dependencies)
+0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git`

+1. CD into that directory and run `yarn` to install dependencies, then `yarn husky install` to set up the precommit hooks (only needs to be run once on initial setup)

 ### Yarn 1 - Classic

-1. CD into **this new directory**, then tell yarn that we want to register it as a local override available for other apps on this computer: `yarn link`
+1. From within **the shared-ui directory**, tell yarn we want to register it as a local override available for other apps on this computer: `yarn link`

     You should see output including:
     > success Registered "@teamshares/ui".

-2. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link @teamshares/ui`
+2. From within **the Rails app**, configure yarn to _use_ that local version: `yarn link @teamshares/ui`

     You should see output including:
     > success Using linked package for "@teamshares/ui".